MY SISTER’S KEEPER

 For disclaimers, see Part One.

-A big thank you and happy dance goes out to my beta reader Joanne.
+A very special thank you goes out to my beta reader, Joanne.

 As always, this is for Heather.

 Hiding in the bathroom was probably not the best course of action, but for the moment it was all Jenny could think of.
 She’d taken a very long and very cold shower.
 ‘How did we go from the emotional strain of her mother attacking her to almost groping each other?’
 Jenny wondered as she questioned her own sanity.
 She was quickly realizing that some things about her former lover never changed.
 During their brief teenage romance Lizzie was able to move from zero to sixty without batting an eye.
 If Jenny was completely honest with herself, it was one of the things that drew her to the blonde.
 “Just like a moth to a flame,” she grumbled.

 Jenny finally stepped out of the bathroom wrapped in her favorite blue bathrobe.
 She could tell by the rise and fall of Lizzie’s chest along with the earth shattering snores that the events of the day had finally overwhelmed the blonde and she was fast asleep.
 Quietly Jenny shuffled over to the kitchen that was divided by a tiny island from her living room and bedroom.
 She was careful not to make any noise as she put the teakettle on, selected her favorite tea, and grabbed her favorite oversized mug.
 Wendy had always given her a ration of crap about the large mug that sported an image of Dopey from Snow White on it.
 She smiled as she poured hot water into the mug; she wondered if Lizzie still had the other mug with Grumpy on it.